 500,000 Euro raised for old growth forest protection

-We are happy to announce a significant funding success for European old growth forest conservation following our September 2017 conference.
+We are happy to announce a significant funding success for European old growth forest conservation following Wild Europe’s September 2017 conference in Brussels.

 Some 500,000 Euro has since been raised, through participants at the conference, for various projects.